Loading image...Kiro

 3. Kiro Web requires a Kiro Profile — it does not work with Q Developer Profiles

-4. Connect GitHub to give the agent access to your repositories
+4. Connect a repository provider — GitHub or GitLab — to give the agent access to your repositories

 See the AWS Identity Center guide for details on shared settings and limitations.